School of Continuing and Professional Studies > Student Resources > Undergraduate Resources > Prior Learning Assessment (PLA) > Course Match PLA

 Course Match Prior Learning Assessment (PLA) is for students in credit-based programs

-A $150 fee will be charged upon submission to SCPSassessment@depaul.edu.
-The PLA submission (form and evidence) will be sent to a content expert in a related field who will determine whether the student has demonstrated the learning outcomes of the course.
-Students will receive an email notifying them of the content expert’s assessment decision.
+The PLA submission (including form and evidence) will assessed by a content expert in a related field who will determine whether the student has demonstrated the learning outcomes of the course.
+Students will receive an email notifying them of the content expert's assessment decision.

 Course Match PLA Resources